Abdullah-Shaban/CrossTranscieverAPI/README.md

 While transceiver facility specifies nanosecond precision event scheduling, the latency in this implementation is fairly bad.
-No real-time methods are used (not supported in the current vesna-spectrum-sensor firmware). vesna-spectrum-sensor can be slow to stop reception, specifically with large packet sizes (reception can not be interrupted in the middle of a packet).
+No real-time methods are used (nor supported in the current vesna-spectrum-sensor firmware). vesna-spectrum-sensor can be slow to stop reception, specifically with large packet sizes (reception can not be interrupted in the middle of a packet).